-(Not Eligible for State Fair) Judged: Friday, July 9 at 11:00am
+(Not Eligible for State Fair) Judged: Saturday at 3:00pm Check-in: Thursday between 4:00-7:00pm

-Check-in: Thursday, July 8, between 4:00-8:00pm (see your clubs check in time pg.
-4)

 - SMALL PETS 1 (Pet Pals) Make a poster showing the hazards for pets around your home OR make a poster showing your pet's nutritional needs. - SMALL PETS 1 (Scurrying Ahead) Exhibit a display on your pet's digestive tract, OR a poster showing an advertisement about pet ownership or care, OR exhibit a scrapbook on your pet's health including preventative actions, nutrition, and problems faced. - SMALL PETS 3 (Scaling the Heights) Exhibit a display showing symptoms and treatments of at least three pet diseases, OR plan a lesson that includes activities and discussion for other members to participate in.
 Use a display and/or notebook. - 50135 SMALL PETS ANIMAL SCIENCE Prepare a display focusing on any activity related to the small pets project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish the equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
-For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects. - 50137 ANIMAL SCEINCE SMALL PETS/GUINEA PIG READY4LIFE CHALLENGE (Open to 11- to 18-year-olds enrolled in any Small Pets project) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.
+For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.